omriiii/Markup-Standard-Style/README.md

 ## HTML Formatting Rules
 *** NOT FINISHED !! ***

 * Always indet child every child element.
-Only exception is if the child is a realtively short string of characters.
 * Always indet using *only* the "tab" character `(ascii: 9)`.
 Never use 4 "space" characters `(ascii: 32)`.
 * Never close self-closing tags such as `hr`, `br`, `img`, or `input`.
 * Always include an `alt` attribute to `img` tags.